Common Allergy and Intolerance Symptoms

 Regular sufferers of diarrhoea know how embarrassing it can be when an attack strikes; but what actually is it?
 Diarrhoea is an increased occurrence of excretion, usually with a much looser, liquid-like stool.
 As it’s human nature to try to hold the poo until you’re near a toilet, it can be followed by a painful stomach and bloating.
 If linked with an ongoing illness, you may find a fever or increased thirst is also present.

 Diarrhoea is a common symptom of an undiagnosed food allergy or intolerance.
 The digestive system is trying to remove the offending item by flushing it out of the system.
-If you suffer from regular diarrhoea, then you should seek an allergy or intolerance test.
 Consuming an item that you are allergic to for an increased amount of time could cause IBS (Irritable Bowel Syndrome) and malabsorption of nutrients.

 This is either physical, or mental exertion and is easily missed as a food sensitivity symptom.
 Due to living busy lives, people can ignore feeling tired and pass it off as unequal work/life balance.
 Disregarding these symptoms in the long-term have shown to be a primary cause of mental health issues.